A DIY Licorice Root Face Mist to Brighten Hyperpigmentation Naturally

-What's more, licorice root is also anti-inflammatory (meaning it calms rashes, breakouts, irritation, and swelling) and has been known to treat eczema, psoriasis, rosacea, and dermatitis (so, all the skin conditions that dermatologists can’t really cure).
+What's more, licorice root is also anti-inflammatory (meaning it calms rashes, breakouts, irritation, and swelling) and has been known to treat eczema, psoriasis, rosacea, and dermatitis (so, all the skin conditions that dermatologists can’t actually cure).

 Some extra bonuses: If you have oily skin, licorice root will help regulate your oil production.
 If you have sensitive skin, licorice root is an amazing alternative to harsh Vitamin C brightening serums.
 If you have acne scars, this will be your savior.
 Totally worth that disgusting licorice smell, right?

 Here's the downside: it's surprisingly hard to find skincare products that include licorice root.
 I've used (and loved) Eminence Organics Licorice Root Serum before, but it's a little pricey.
 So I did some research and figured out how to make my own licorice root face mist.
 Here's how it's done.